-IMSB also has time and material agreements ("T&M Agreements") with Activate Interactive Pte.
-Ltd. ("Activate") to provide technical resources to Activate for the purpose of developing software for Activate's customers and to perform certain pre-sales roles, on a time and material basis.
-Activate is currently 98% beneficially owned by Mr. Chin.
+IMSB also had T&M Agreements with Activate to provide technical resources to Activate for the purpose of developing software for Activate's customers and to perform certain pre-sales roles, on a time and material basis.
+With effect from October 1, 2022, these T&M Agreements are transferred to ISPL.
+At the same time, IMSB has T&M agreements with ISPL, to provide technical resources to ISPL to support the software products and services business operations of ISPL.